Jimmy Fallon addresses controversial Addison Rae segment that didn’t credit dance creators

 The idea of imitation is built into TikTok, as users often create and share original audio or video, such as songs or dances, and others offer their own spin on them.
 Complications arise when these imitations find their way into the real world, often via the platform’s most popular stars — not the original creators.

 The controversy surrounding Rae and Fallon might feel like deja vu.
 Rae and Charli D’Amelio, TikTok’s most popular creator, came under fire in February 2020 for popularizing the “Renegade,” a dance created by then-14-year-old Black creator Jalaiah Harmon — without crediting her.
-The pair were invited to perform at take part in the NBA All-Star festivities.
+The pair were invited to take part in the NBA All-Star festivities.
 Following Internet backlash, the National Basketball Association eventually invited Harmon to perform at the All-Star Game itself.

 On “The Tonight Show” on Monday, just before performing her dance to Megan Thee Stallion’s “Savage,” Keara Wilson said she’s been excited to see the choreography blow up during the past year.